(414) 324-19 FIVE FOUR

 Will you travel further?

 Yes.
-But please note that for longer distances I charge for my time to travel there and back.
+But please note that for longer distances we charge for our time to travel there and back.

 Do you attend rehearsals?

 Yes.
-I love being able to make sure the bride and groom and everyone involved in the ceremony are on the same page.
-I will work with you to make sure we have the smoothest ceremony possible.
-Please note that I do charge an additional fee to attend and coordinate the processional/recessional with you.
+We love being able to make sure the bride and groom and everyone involved in the ceremony are on the same page.
+We will work with you to make sure we have the smoothest ceremony possible.
+Please note that we do charge an additional fee to attend and coordinate the processional/recessional with you.
 Rehearsals are limited to one hour and may not be available in all areas.
 Additional fees may apply for travel time.

 Do we need to have a rehearsal?

 That all depends on your comfort level.
-For most of the ceremony I'm essentially standing in the same spot.
+For most of the ceremony we're essentially standing in the same spot.
 The important parts of the ceremony are how you and your wedding party walk in (called "the processional") and out ("the recessional").
-During the speaking parts of the ceremony I will be cueing you both on what to say and do, so it's all a matter of just following my instructions.
+During the speaking parts of the ceremony we will be cueing you both on what to say and do, so it's all a matter of just following our instructions.
 For larger ceremonies that entail multiple groomsmen/bridesmaids and additional elements (i.e. musicians, readings by others, candle lightings, sand, etc.) a rehearsal is not a bad idea.
-Again, whether you want me to attend your rehearsal is dependent on your comfort level.
-Short of a rehearsal I am also available by telephone to walk you through the ceremony and explain everything so you know what to expect.
-Quite honestly, it's not as difficult as it sounds.
+Again, whether you want us to attend your rehearsal is dependent on your comfort level.
+Short of a rehearsal we are also available by telephone to walk you through the ceremony and explain everything so you know what to expect.

 What do you wear?